leeeeyh/EEG-adversarial-robustness/README.md

-Code for IEEE MLSP2022 "Adversarial Training for the Adversarial Robustness of EEG-based Brain-Computer Interfaces"
+Code for IEEE MLSP 2022 "Adversarial Training for the Adversarial Robustness of EEG-based Brain-Computer Interfaces"

 # Supplementary materials